NikzoOff/bre4k-sh3ll/README.md

 ### **IMPORTANT**
 Before installing, make sure to edit the config as i use the french keyboard layout.

-Go to '$HOME/.config/hypr/hyprland.conf' and scroll down to "INPUTS", change KB layout to your desired one.
-You will also need to change the "Workspaces and Move to workspaces" input in '$HOME/.config/hypr/keybindings.conf'.
+Go to `$HOME/.config/hypr/hyprland.conf` and scroll down to "INPUTS", change KB layout to your desired one.
+You will also need to change the "Workspaces and Move to workspaces" input in `$HOME/.config/hypr/keybindings.conf`.

 Be sure to also check if every config files have the right usernames and locations.
-Also run waypaper or use 'waypaper --random' to use a random image in your '$HOME/Pictures/wallpapers/' directory.
+Also run waypaper or use `waypaper --random` to use a random image in your `$HOME/Pictures/wallpapers/` directory.

 ---